Dwarfobserver/cpp-sandbox/README.md

  - monad : Let compose functions for monad types, with the operator '|' in the namespace sc::monad_operator.
 These types can be added by specializing the 'monad_traits' template class. std::optional and containers (iterables and with emplace, emplace_back or emplace_front) have a monad_trait specialized.

+ - eval : A function which compile and lunch a process with the source code given.
+This is not cross-platform nor efficient, and it does not have interoperability with another (or the current) process.